darewolf007/breastCancerWisco_homework/README.md

 # breastCancerWisco_homework
-This is TJU homework using pytorch with python3
+This is TJU homework using pytorch & python3